Skip to main content

 Step 1

-Take the 5-minute health assessment: goals, history, medications, sleep, recovery, and a few biomarker questions.
-If you work shifts, describe the rotation; it changes the protocol design.
+Complete the 5-minute health assessment: goals, medical history, current medications, sleep, and training load.
+If you work shifts, describe the rotation, because it changes the protocol design.
+Recent labs from a physical help if you have them, but nothing is required.

 Step 2